 Clearly, this new implementation can be done in $\tilde O(n ^ 2)$ space as we do not need to store any information.
-To tackle the operations involving these random variables efficiently, we note that there are two types of operations we need to implement: \begin{itemize} \item Type I: given some $(s, t, j) \in \ver ^ 2 \times [0, i_h]$, efficiently enumerate all $v$ such that $X[s, v, t, j] = 1$. (e.g. Line \ref{line:recoveryhittingset} of Algorithm \ref{alg:updateconcatenation}). \item Type II: given some $(s, t, j) \in \ver ^ 2 \times [0, i_h]$, efficiently enumerate all $v$ such that $\sum_{j ^ {\prime} \in [j, i_h]}X[s, v, t, j ^ {\prime}] \ge 1$. (e.g. Line \ref{line:fory} of Algorithm \ref{alg:update}, with parameters in a different order). \end{itemize} Since we now resample the random variables on the spot, the Type I operations ask us to randomly sample a subset of $\ver$ where each vertex is sampled with probability $\frac{100\log_2{n}}{h_j}$, and the Type II operations ask us to randomly sample a subset of $\ver$ where each vertex is sampled with probability $1 - \prod_{j ^ {\prime} \in [j, i_h]}(1 - \frac{100\log_2{n}}{h_{j ^ {\prime}}})$.
-It is well-known that both operations can be done efficiently with a running time proportional to the size of the output subset\footnote{For example, by sampling the subset size from a Poisson distribution and then performing a sampling without replacement}.
+To tackle the operations involving these random variables efficiently, we note that there are two types of operations that we need to implement: \begin{itemize} \item Type I: given some $(s, t, j) \in \ver ^ 2 \times [0, i_h]$, efficiently enumerate all $v$ such that $X[s, v, t, j] = 1$. (e.g. line \ref{line:recoveryhittingset} of \cref{alg:updateconcatenation}). \item Type II: given some $(s, t, j) \in \ver ^ 2 \times [0, i_h]$, efficiently enumerate all $v$ such that $\sum_{j ^ {\prime} \in [j, i_h]}X[s, v, t, j ^ {\prime}] \ge 1$. (e.g. line \ref{line:fory} of \cref{alg:update}, with parameters in a different order). \end{itemize} Since we now resample the random variables on the spot, Type I operations require us to randomly sample a subset of $\ver$ where each vertex is sampled with probability $\frac{100\log_2{n}}{h_j}$, and Type II operations require us to randomly sample a subset of $\ver$ where each vertex is sampled with probability $1 - \prod_{j ^ {\prime} \in [j, i_h]}(1 - \frac{100\log_2{n}}{h_{j ^ {\prime}}})$.
+It is well-known that both operations can be done efficiently with a running time proportional to the size of the output subset (e.g. by sampling the subset size from a Poisson distribution and then performing a sampling without replacement).